Skip to main content

 • Do you need to provide low-level options or will the users be happy with higher-level abstractions?

-• Install the Promise on your Platform Cluster, where Kratix is installed.
+• Install the Promise on your platform cluster, where Kratix is installed.

 Platform User Journey